-The prevalence of DP was relatively high irrespective of ages among all diseases observed in this study and 90~179 days ages had higher frequency.
+The prevalence of DP was relatively high irrespective of age among all diseases observed in this study and 90~179 days ages had higher frequency.
 These findings were consistence with the findings of Noor et al. (31) and Rahman et al. (10) from Sylhet and Kishoreganj.
-CCRD was prominent in young birds while Avain tuberculosis, DVH and co-infection of malnutrition & CCRD only observed in this group.
-Duck cholera was observed relatively higher in mature duck (2.86%), similar to previous Bangladesh study where recorded 1.48% (31).
-This study findings were in conformity with the earlier reports of Rahman et al. (10) and Noor et al. (31) who recorded Heat stress and nutritional deficiency, respectively in different aged duck.
+CCRD was prominent in young birds while Avain tuberculosis, DVH, and co-infection of malnutrition & CCRD were only observed in this group.
+Duck cholera was observed relatively higher in mature ducks (2.86%), similar to a previous Bangladesh study where recorded at 1.48% (31).
+This study's findings conformed with the earlier reports of Rahman et al. (10) and Noor et al. (31) who recorded Heat stress and nutritional deficiency, respectively in different aged ducks.

-The present study encountered lots of co-infections both in chickens and duck which is relatively rare documentation; supported by previous research on poultry (8,10,13,30,48).
+The present study encountered lots of co-infections both in chickens and ducks which is relatively rare documentation; supported by previous research on poultry (8,10,13,30,48).
 Further study is suggested on laboratory diagnosis for confirmation of prevailed combined infections.
-The variation in the different diseases prevalence in this study might be due to different factors, such as sampling periods, sample size, study design, geo- climatic conditions of the area, density of the bird population in the flock, available veterinary facilities, farm management, farmer awareness etc.
+The variation in the different disease's prevalence in this study might be due to different factors, such as sampling periods, sample size, study design, geo- climatic conditions of the area, the density of the bird population in the flock, available veterinary facilities, farm management, farmer awareness, etc.

-Current study observed a lots of wide ranges antimicrobials (mostly antibiotics) were prescribed for treating the diseased birds of different flocks at the study area.
-Using frequency and usage indicates that prescription of antimicrobials basically antibiotics were experienced based instead of standard poultry diseases treatment protocol.
-Combined and unnecessary antimicrobial also used for curing sick bird, which is totally prohibited.
-Because it will lead to develop resistant strain of bacteria in poultry, ultimately in environment and human, which is alarming and threatening to public health (10,19–21).
-Erythromycin, Sulphadiazine and Trimethoprim combination (20.08%) were estimated higher prescribed frequency for treating the sick chickens whereas, second most common drug was Tiamulin hydrigen fumerate which was mainly used to cure duck.
-Moreover, Ciprofloxacin, Neomycine sulphate, Doxycycline, Sulphaclozine, levofloxacin etc. also prescribed for treatment purpose which supported by previous studies Rahman et al. (10) and Sabuj et al. (34) who also recorded Ciprofloxacin, Neomycine, levofloxacin etc. usage in sick poultry.
+The current study observed a wide range of antimicrobials (mostly antibiotics) were prescribed for treating the diseased birds of different flocks in the study area.
+Using frequency and usage indicates that the prescription of antimicrobials antibiotics was experienced based instead of standard poultry diseases treatment protocol.
+Combined and unnecessary antimicrobials are also used for curing sick birds, which is prohibited.
+Because it will lead to the development of resistant strains of bacteria in poultry, ultimately in the environment and humans, which is alarming and threatening to public health (10,19–21).
+Erythromycin, Sulphadiazine, and Trimethoprim combination (20.08%) were estimated higher prescribed frequency for treating the sick chickens whereas, the second most common drug was Tiamulin hydrogen fumarate which was mainly used to cure duck.
+Moreover, Ciprofloxacin, Neomycine sulfate, Doxycycline, Sulphaclozine, levofloxacin, etc. also prescribed for treatment purposes supported by previous studies by Rahman et al. (10) and Sabuj et al. (34) who also recorded Ciprofloxacin, Neomycine, levofloxacin, etc. usage in sick poultry.

 CONCLUSION

-The findings presented in this study represents the current relative disease prevalence in the study area for chicken and duck.
-The prevalence of Newcastle disease (ND) and Duck plague was counted as the highest among all documented diseases in chickens and duck, respectively in study period.
-Prevalence of IBD (31.78%), ND (23.81%) and Coccidiosis (32.69%) were observed higher among prevail diseases in broiler, layer and sonali, respectively.
-Mixed infection of different diseases were more frequent which was current study unique findings.
-Though this study based on hospital data and it is difficult to have true picture, but we can assume present disease burden in poultry sectors.
-Using this information, respective authority can take necessary actions to mitigate the challenges in poultry sectors from diseases in the study area.
-These findings may assist researchers to further research or poultry consultants to make a strategy for the control or eradication of specific poultry diseases in Kishoreganj as well as in Bangladesh.
+The findings presented in this study represent the current relative disease prevalence in the study area for chicken and duck.
+The prevalence of Newcastle disease (ND) and Duck plague was counted as the highest among all documented diseases in chickens and ducks, respectively in the study period.
+Prevalence of IBD (31.78%), ND (23.81%), and Coccidiosis (32.69%) were observed higher among prevail diseases in broiler, layer, and Sonali, respectively.
+Mixed infections of different diseases were more frequent which was the current study's unique findings.
+Though this study is based on hospital data and it is difficult to have a true picture, we can assume the present disease burden in poultry sectors.
+Using this information, respective authorities can take necessary actions to mitigate the challenges in poultry sectors from diseases in the study area.
+These findings may assist researchers in further research or poultry consultants in making a strategy for the control or eradication of specific poultry diseases in Kishoreganj as well as in Bangladesh.

 ETHICAL APPROVAL

-As this study dealt with poultry, there was no existence of animal ethical issue.
+As this study dealt with poultry, there was no existence of animal ethical issues.

 REFERENCES